-In 2000 a school choir was formed to perform at the Festival Theatre as part of the SA Primary Schools Music Festival.
-There has been a high level of student participation and enthusiasm each year in our school's choir which is open to all students in Years 5-7.

-Students in Year 5-7 also have the opportunity to participate in instrumental music lessons.
+A school choir performs at the Festival Theatre as part of the SA Primary Schools Music Festival.
+There has been a high level of student participation and enthusiasm each year in our school's choir which is open to all students in Years 5-6.
+Students in Year 5-6 also have the opportunity to participate in instrumental music lessons.